We're giving you the chance to win back the value of your meal - every time you dine this month!

 Updated on • Written By Pete Dreyer

-But from the ashes, a new generation of wine bars has sprouted, and is slowly wrapping its tendrils around the trendier parts of London.
-The wine bars of old weren’t really concerned with wine itself, but the new generation are the domain of the wine-obsessed - they import rare wines from all over the globe, picking unknown winemakers from obscurity and showing their bottles to a crowd of connoisseurs who are all too ready to expand their culinary horizons.
+But from the ashes, a new generation of London wine bars has sprouted and is slowly wrapping its tendrils around the trendier parts of the capital.
+The wine bars of old weren’t really concerned with wine itself, but the new generation is the domain of the wine-obsessed.
+The best London wine bars import rare wines from all over the globe, picking unknown winemakers from obscurity and showing their bottles to a crowd of connoisseurs who are all too ready to expand their culinary horizons.

-Truth be told, London wine bars and restaurants have taken great inspiration from our European neighbours in the intervening years.
+Truth be told, the best London wine bars and restaurants have taken great inspiration from our European neighbours in the intervening years.
 Excellent wine is just one part of the equation - what separates great wine bars on the continent is the outstanding, effortless food that unites with wine to become something greater than the sum of the parts.
-In Noble Rot, 40 Maltby Street and Primeur, London has a quartet of wine bars that can also count themselves among the best restaurants in the city, and there’s not a prawn cocktail in sight.

-East London has been the test bed for the wine bar regeneration, but now there are small eateries appearing all over the capital with carefully-curated wine lists and compact menus.
-We’ve rounded up some of our favourites here - yes, admittedly, some are stretching the true definition of a wine bar, but the lines are much more blurred than they used to be and we’re confident that if you’re looking for good wine you won’t be disappointed with any of these.
+East London has been the test bed for the wine bar regeneration, but now we’re seeing South London (and particularly the south east) matching pace.
+It’s not just those traditionally on-trend parts either, as a wealth of top wine bars in the City of London proves, the city slickers have a taste for it too.
+We’ve rounded up some of our favourites here - yes, admittedly, some are stretching the true definition of a wine bar, but the lines are much more blurred than they used to be, and we’re confident that if you’re looking for London’s best wine bars, you won’t be disappointed with any of these.

 Best wine bars in Central London